matwilso/matwilso.github.io/_posts/gpt-sim.md

 This would be an incredible tool for accelerating progress across the whole field.
 We invest resources in creating and developing it and then it becomes a source of compounding growth.
 As it gets better, so do our capabilities, data, $, and time budgets.

 Beyond just a training tool, it could form the basis of an internal model that the robot uses online during deployment.
-The agent would understand the world in terms of high-fidelity physics model.
+The agent would understand the world in terms of its high-fidelity physics model.

 Think how good human are at intuitive physics and pyschology.
 You can predict what will happen if you bump your coffee cup near the edge of your table or how someone else might respond if you bump their coffee near the edge of the table.
-Yet human information processing abilities are so constrained.
-We are limited by what the DNA bottleneck and whatever we can learn in a single lifetime.
+Yet human information processing abilities are constrained by hardware, the DNA bottleneck, and whatever we can learn in a single lifetime.
-Our digital models suffer from no such constraints.
+Our digital models suffer no such constraints.
-They can be trained on orders of magnitude more data than you would ever hope to see, in a substrate with more memory and many decimal places of floating point accuracy.
+They have more memory, they can be trained on orders of magnitude more data than you would ever encounter in a lifetime.
 They will be so freaking accurate.

-Made-up story, probably inaccurate, but somewhat illustrative:

-*People are standing having drinks on a raised patio.
+*People are standing having drinks on a small raised outdoor deck.
-"Everybody off the patio!", a droid comes running from across the street, "Get inside!", they look over confused, as the supports start creaking.
+"Everybody off the deck!", a droid comes running from across the street, "Get inside!".
+They look over confused, as the supports start creaking.
-The patio comes to a halt a few feet lower, most got inside but a few drop down and get knocked off their feet.*
+The deck drops, comes to a halt a few feet lower.
+Most get inside in time, a few are knocked down with minor bruises and one sprained wrist.*

-*On YouTube, there are thousands of videos of structural failures, including several videos of this exact thing happening, which much worse results.
-The droid had integrated this knowledge of the tell-tale signs of pillars about to collapse.*
+There are thousands of videos of structural failures, including several videos of this [exact thing](https://www.youtube.com/results?search_query=patio+collapse) happening on YouTube.
+Maybe the full scenario isn't realistic, but a model that has integrated so much knowledge like this could likely see and predict things before an average person.

+Someone on Twitter (I forgot who) said GPT is like having thousands of world expert to talk to.
+This would be like thousands of world experts there in the room with you.
-Just like someone said GPT is like having a PhD person there.
-This will be like having a world expert.
-It would know survival skills.
-How to do workout exercises, yoga.
-How to play guitar cords.
+It would know survival skills, how to do workout exercises, yoga, play guitar cords.
+And it would be able to explain the mechanics of these things to you (e.g., [staring fire with magnifying glass](https://www.youtube.com/watch?v=D2ym8wt5NWo)).
 It would be like having a Ian Banks Culture/Star Wars droid.
 C3PO that knows all the languages or whatever.

-To caveat, hard to say how far we are from YouTube GPT3.
+To caveat, it's hard to say how far we are from YouTube GPT3.
 It’s possible text is a uniquely well-suited modality for progress here.
 But also there is image-GPT, and though it’s hella compute expensive, it at least strongly suggests that other modalities are conquerable.
 And to further caveat, if we do get YouTube GPT3, it’s prolly not as simple as taking it out-of-the-box and using it for high-fidelity simulation.
-But with the wide range of tools already built on top of GPT3, it seems possible to jerry rig this or at least help use it to bootstrap better robots.
+But with the wide range of tools already built on top of GPT3, it seems possible to jerry rig this or at least help use it to bootstrap better robots to collect more data.

+...

-But one big takeaway I have is that I can now imagine really powerful AI systems much more clearly than I could before.
+One big takeaway I have is that I can now imagine really powerful AI systems much more clearly than I could before.
 GPT3 has not stopped scaling.
 The whole quantity has a quality all its own.
 This really seems true.
 There are whole new capabilities that arise from training these bigger and bigger systems.

+Learning grammar and syntax to predict the next word.
+Then learning sentiment because you learned all the grammar already.
+Then blah.
+Then chess.

+And where does it stop?
+It hasn't yet.
+Where will it?
+When it can predict human intentions?
+Model human psychology?
+Discover that it is in a training process?
+Discover that it can do better at its objective by influencing its data sources?
+By influencing humans?
+By hacking into the system?

 We need to start thinking much more about safety.
 And much more about how we want the future to go.